Bike Parking Rack Material Selection

 And why bead blasted surface treatment over, say, a grained or polished finish?
 One reason is that if you do have to resort to the cleaning method described above, you can use mildly abrasive pads (I used Scotch Brite for the photo above) without showing scratches in the areas where you worked after you’re done.

 If you do require a grained or polished finish, make sure that your rack gets a good passivation step – this removes surface iron that can react to form red rust, and increases the likelihood you won’t have to do a cleaning step at some point in the future.

 Resist the temptation to powder coat stainless steel racks.
-Reason: stainless steel does not react well (or at all) with the common pretreatment chemicals found in most powder coating facilities, which means that the adhesion between the powder coat and the stainless steel substrate won’t be quite as good.
+Reason: stainless steel does not react well (or at all) with the common pretreatment chemicals found in most powder coating facilities, which means that the adhesion between the powder coat and the stainless steel substrate won’t be quite as good as it is on a substrate that does react with the pretreatment chemicals.
 You won’t have a corrosion problem when the powder coating gets breached down to bare metal, but you will still have a cosmetic issue (chipped or scratched powder coating) that’s hard to fix.

 If you must powder coat your bike racks for arguably good reasons (like company colors being incorporated into your landscape architecture), use surface mounted racks only.
 These are much easier to rework or replace when/if the powder coating begins to look tired and well-used.
 In these cases, it’s a great idea to use a powder coat primer before the colored top coat is applied.
 High gloss powder coats should be avoided – those will show abrasions and scratches more than a semi-gloss powder would.